intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 }
 ```

-After I created an enum to represent the Views that can be pushed on to the stack:
+After I created an enum to represent the Views that can be pushed onto the stack:

 ```swift
 enum Destination: NavigationDestination {